-The Company Secretary is Mr Nick Mowat.
-He has had experience in company secretarial roles over a period of more than 16 years.
-Mr Mowat is also a management-appointed Director of a number of the Group's subsidiary companies, the IAG & NRMA Superannuation Fund Pty Ltd and is the Chair of the Fund's Risk Management and Compliance Committee.
+Mr Nick Mowat is the Company Secretary.
+His experience in company secretarial and governance spans almost 20 years.
+Responsible for the management of all Board, Board Committee and Group Executive business, he participates in the implementation of executive and corporate strategies, giving practical effect to the Board's decisions.
+He has direct reporting lines to the Group CEO and the EGM, Corporate Relations and Governance.
+In addition to his governance role, Mr Mowat is a Director of a number of the Group's subsidiary companies, the IAG & NRMA Superannuation Fund Pty Ltd and is the Chair of the Fund's Risk Management and Compliance Committee.
 He is a Fellow of Company Secretaries Australia and the Institute of Company Secretaries and Administrators (UK), a Senior Associate of the Financial Services Institute of Australasia, an Associate of the Australian Institute of Superannuation Trustees and an affiliate member of the Australian Institute of Company Directors.